Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 3. Create a new IUCLID dossier.

-4. Submit the dossier created in step 3 via
+4. Submit the dossier created in step 3 on the ECHA submission portal.

 The submission of this dossier via the ECHA Submissions portal will be considered automatically as an update if: